 Leave to ferment at room temperature for about 3 weeks (or more).
 Open the jar and enjoy!
 The sticks should have a tangy taste and a crunchy texture that will make your pickles go green with envy.

-The cultured carrots can be kept for 1 year in the refrigerator and even longer.
+The fermented carrots can be kept for 1 year in the refrigerator and even longer.
 However, over time the carrots will become increasingly soft, but will remain just as good to eat.

-On the subject of salt: Brine and its percentages can cause many headaches for amateur fermenters.
-This technique is simpler and more precise at the same time: we take the volume of the jar that we are going to use, we then multiply it by 2%.
-This gives us the amount of salt to add: 500 ml x 2% = 10 g of salt.
-So, you need 10 g of salt (2 teaspoons) for every 500 ml!
+On salt: Brine and its percentages can cause many headaches for amateur fermenters.
+This technique is simpler and more precise at the same time: take the volume of the jar, then multiply by 2%.
+This gives the amount of salt to add: 500ml x 2% = 10g of salt.
+So, you need 10g of salt (2 teaspoons) for every 500ml!